yas-sim/openvino-ir-utility/README.md

   `-t`, `--top`               : # of error values to display (per layer, with -v option)

 5. `ir_output_blob_size_calculator.py`
- This program calculates the size of each output blob in an OpenVINO IR model.
+ This program calculates the output blob size of layers in an OpenVINO IR model.
 The program reads .xml file, parse it and calculate the output blob size.
 This tool will give you certain level of idea which layer in the model is memory hungry and how much memory might be required to run the model.
  *Options:*
   `-m`     : input IR model file name (.xml)